Accessing Licensed Child Care Services

 UMass Athletics Department hosts several athletic camps, including baseball, lacrosse, soccer, swim, tennis, and more.

 Daily Hampshire Gazette annually publishes a special issue of area Pre-K and K through 12 summer camps.
-Print copy available March 18/19, 2010.
+Print copy available annually, typically in March.

 Early Adventures and Adventure Playground is a summer day camp and summer swim lessons offered through the Town of Amherst's Leisure Services and Supplemental Education Department (LSSE).
 Camps are hosted at public school sites in Amherst and include activities, field trips, and special events.
 Scholarships are available for all programs on first come first serve basis.